natecraddock/ziglua/readme.md

 * [zig-autolua](https://github.com/daurnimator/zig-autolua) for help on writing an alloc function
 * [mach-glfw](https://github.com/hexops/mach-glfw) for inspiration on a clean `build.zig`

 And finally [Lua](https://lua.org).
-Thank you to the Lua team for providing a great language!
+Thank you to the Lua team for creating and sharing such a great language!